Nandini0826/aarani-managemnt/README.md

 ## 📦 Features

 - Add, edit, or delete products from the catalog
 - Store and retrieve product descriptions and pricing
+- The project includes Multer, a Node.js middleware used for handling multipart/form-data, which is primarily used for uploading files.
+- The backend allows filtering of products using query parameters in the URL.
 - RESTful API endpoints for product operations
 - MongoDB integration for persistent data storage
 - Clean and modular Express-based architecture